 Defined benefit scheme

-A defined benefit (DB) scheme is an occupational pension scheme in which the rules specify the rate of benefits to be paid.
-The most common DB scheme is a salary-related scheme in which the benefits are based on the number of years of pensionable service, the accrual rate and either the final salary, the average of selected years’ salaries or the best year’s salary within a specified period before retirement.
+A defined benefit (DB) scheme is an occupational pension scheme where the rules specify the rate of benefits to be paid.
+The most common DB scheme is a salary-related scheme.
+The benefits are based on the number of years of pensionable service, the accrual rate and either the final salary, the average of selected years' salaries or the best year's salary within a specified period before retirement.

 Defined contribution scheme

 A defined contribution (DC) scheme is a pension scheme where the benefits are determined by the contributions paid into the scheme, the investment return on those contributions and the type of annuity (if any) purchased upon retirement.
 It is also known as a money purchase scheme.
 DC pensions may be occupational, personal or stakeholder pensions.

 Group personal pension (GPP)